HLozano12/holbertonschool-unity/0x04-unity_publishing/README.md

 # General

-What is the Canvas

-What is screen space vs world space
+How to publish a build

-How to use the Rect Tool
+How to reorder scenes in a build

-What are anchors and how to use them

-How to display and update information in the UI
+How to build a standalone application for Windows, Mac, and Linux

-What is a coroutine

-How to create a menu
+How to edit a project’s Quality Settings

-How to use Unity’s UI Interaction Components

-What the alpha value of a color is

-How to set and change material colors with scripts
+How to add an icon to your build

+What is the profiler and how to use it to check your project’s performance

-What are common accessibility concepts to consider
+What to consider when developing for different platforms